liholim/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] "84188.0655737705 11458"
+## [1] "10766.1886792453 10766.1886792453"
 ```

-The mean number of steps taken per day from filled in data is 84188.07.
-The median number of steps taken per day from filled in data is 11458.
+The mean number of steps taken per day from filled in data is 10766.19.
+The median number of steps taken per day from filled in data is 10766.19.

-The mean number of steps increases almost 8 times from 10766.19 to 84188.07.
-The median number of steps increases around 7% from 10765 to 11458.
-The mean is significantly more affected than the median by inputting the missing data by this methodology.
+The mean remains the same from earlier but the median changes to match the mean with this method of filling missing values.

 ## Are there differences in activity patterns between weekdays and weekends?